haechan01/virtual-clinical-trials-platform/README.md

   ```
   cargo build --release
   ```
-3. Upload the WebAssembly code to Phala Network's PoC test net on the Polkadot/Subtrate portal following this [tutorial] (https://www.youtube.com/watch?v=aZGj4FhkY6A&t=3135s&ab_channel=ParityTechnologies).
+3. Upload the WebAssembly code to Phala Network's PoC test net on the Polkadot/Subtrate portal following this [tutorial](https://www.youtube.com/watch?v=aZGj4FhkY6A&t=3135s&ab_channel=ParityTechnologies).
 You should obtain your contract ID
 4. Build the Next.js frontend in the root directory
   ```
   npm install